-Office Contact the TSTC College Readiness high school counselor information.
+Contact the TSTC Dual Enrollment Office or your high school counselor for more information.

 Former TSTC Students

 College credit students who were previously enrolled at TSTC but have not attended TSTC for more than one year must reapply by completing the admission enrollment procedures and providing the appropriate required documents.